ChrisQ11/CryptoRaggie-Website-Recreation/README.md

 Problems
 1. could not close gap between top of purple bar and top of page
-  -SOLVED: see point 4
+  -SOLVED: I put the image into a link tag and adjusted margin-left to -25px
 2. Alignment of list items is not equal to the list items on the original page
 3. Need a content delivery library to use the proper icons.
 Will dowload at a later time
 4. Could not find font-style nor font-size using "inspect" on the original website
-  -SOLVED: I put the image into a link tag and adjusted margin-left to -25px
+5. I had trouble positioning flex items of different height.
+I also could close the immense gap between the nav bar and the flex items
+  -SOLVED: I commented out the original code and reconstructed the homepage using divs.